CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Saving expressions

-Often in programming we may have a situation where we want to reuse a particular expression in our program.
+Often in programming we may want to reuse a particular expression in our program.
 In this case, we need a way to refer back to a particular expression.
 Let’s consider the following string:

 ```js
 "Hello there";